 |property (one currently being processed by the Planning Department or the Department of Building Inspections). |

-- Zoning Districts, Height & Bulk Districts, Special Use Districts and Special Sign Districts and other zoning data are also updated every night.
+- Planning Applications, 'other permits', planning complaints, Historic Resource Evaluation Responses, zoning letters, addresses, parcels, building permits, preservation, appeals, City Property data, Zoning Districts, Height & Bulk Districts, Special Use Districts and Special Sign Districts and all other zoning data are updated every night.

 - Sanborn maps date to the mid-1990's and are no longer updated, they should be used for historical context only.